calvinmetcalf/catiline/API.md

 }
 ```

-it will be rewritten as
+it will be rewritten inside the worker as

 ```javascript
 importScripts('http://full/path/to/dist/shp.js');